Skip to content

 pending Newly created, no results yet.
 No alerts fire.

-up Last check passed.
+up Last check passed within normal latency.

 paused Monitoring suspended.
 No checks run, no alerts fire.